colehurwitz/akashgit.github.io/Neural-Variational-Inference/index.md

 #### 3.1 Rao-Blackwellization

-Suppose we are interested in calculating the expectation of a function, for example the gradients with respect to $$\phi$$ as above.
+Suppose we are interested in calculating the expectation of a function, for example the gradients with respect to $$\lambda$$ as above.
 The idea behind Rao-Blackwellization is to replace this function with another function such that the expectation doesn't change but the variance reduces.
 It does so by using the conditional expectation of the function.

 #### 3.2 Control Variates